 Farmers frequently need to make challenging decisions (right decisions, right time, right place, , and right amount) that impact crop productivity, profitability, and sustainability.
 Making the right decision is often the difference between profit and loss.
 Farmers require hard numbers to allow them to rapidly make informed decisions.
 However, much of this information is collected through laborious manual observation, guesswork, or subjective data collection.
 For example, crop yield estimation can help producers, agronomists, breeders, researchers, insurance companies, policy makers, and governments to rapidly make informed management and financial decisions.
 Monitoring and estimating in-field crop yield in real-time is now required more frequently due to climate change.
 However, obtaining accurate yield estimates at the individual farm field level still rely on inaccurate, unpleasant, and time-consuming manual observation.

 Timely and accurate crop yield estimation can increase a farmer’s gross revenue by 10-30%.
-Below are three business scenarios.
+Below are seven business scenarios.

 2. The current ‘quick and easy’ practice of crop yield estimation

 Methods: To estimate crop yield in a field, producers and agronomists randomly select and manually count the number of wheat heads from a specific length (e.g., 3 ft) of plant row in various spots around a field.
 By counting kernels on heads, determining the distance between rows, and applying each measure to a formula, yield can be approximated.

 Problems: (1).
 Crop yield estimation relies on unpleasant and time-consuming manual observation.
 (2).
 Rapidly estimating crop yield is challenged due to the time it takes and the difficulty in selecting sufficient representative samples.
 The sustained manual work causes miscounts, and fields are seldom uniform; drought usually accentuates field yield variability.